Autogyro: 21st-century development and use

 In 2002, a Groen Brothers Aviation's Hawk 4 provided perimeter patrol for the Winter Olympics and Paralympics in Salt Lake City, Utah.
 The aircraft completed 67 missions and accumulated 75 hours of maintenance-free flight time during its 90-day operational contract.

 Worldwide, over 1,000 autogyros are used by authorities for military and law enforcement.
 The first U.S. police authorities to evaluate an autogyro were the Tomball, Texas, police, on a $40,000 grant from the U.S. Department of Justice together with city funds, costing much less than a helicopter to buy ($75,000) and operate ($50/hour).
 Although it is able to land in 40-knot crosswinds, a minor accident happened when the rotor was not kept under control in a wind gust.

-Since 2009, several projects in Kurdistan, Iraq have been realized.
+Since 2009, several projects in Iraqi Kurdistan have been realized.
 In 2010, the first autogyro was handed over to the Kurdish Minister of Interiors, Mr. Karim Sinjari.
 The project for the interior ministry was to train pilots to control and monitor the approach and takeoff paths of the airports in Erbil, Sulaymaniyah, and Dohuk to prevent terrorist encroachments.
 The gyroplane pilots also form the backbone of the pilot crew of the Kurdish police, who are trained to pilot on Eurocopter EC 120 B helicopters.

 In 18 months from 2009 to 2010, the German pilot couple Melanie and Andreas Stützfor undertook the first world tour by autogyro, in which they flew several different gyroplane types in Europe, southern Africa, Australia, New Zealand, the United States, and South America.
 The adventure was documented in the book "WELTFLUG – The Gyroplane Dream" and in the film "Weltflug.tv –The Gyrocopter World Tour".

+Unmanned autogyros

+While most autogyros have historically been manned, recent decades have seen the development of unmanned autogyros for specialized applications.
+These unmanned aerial vehicles (UAV) leverage the simplicity and stability of the autogyro configuration while eliminating the need for onboard pilots, making them suitable for missions in hazardous flight conditions.

+The MMIST CQ-10 SnowGoose was among the earliest examples, designed for cargo delivery in military operations.
+Later developments, such as the BAE Systems Ampersand, explored reconnaissance and surveillance capabilities using an optionally piloted autogyro.

+In the scientific domain, the ThunderFly TF-G2 represents a modern autogyro UAV designed for atmospheric research.
+It is used for atmospheric profiling and meteorological data collection, particularly in conditions unsuitable for conventional fixed-wing UAVs.

 Helicopter autogyration

-If a helicopter suffers a power failure a pilot can adjust the collective pitch to keep the rotor spinning, generating enough lift to touch down and skid in a relatively soft landing via autogyration of its rotor disc.
+While autogyros are not helicopters, helicopters are capable of autorotation.
+If a helicopter suffers a power failure, the pilot can adjust the collective pitch to keep the rotor spinning generating enough lift to touch down and skid in a relatively soft landing via autorotation of its rotor disc.